ut24-ay1/github-/Readme.md

 # sigme student;
-  the student use git and github uses
+  the student use git and github uses.